SherG/cool-iron/blog/chatgpt-google-code-red.md

 People have been sharing creative ways to use ChatGPT to brainstorm ideas and as a productivity tool.
 These areas seem particularly promising.

-For example, it can generate ideas, statistics, comparisons, sentiment analysis, and code for you.
+For example, it can generate statistics, comparisons, sentiment analysis, and code for you.
 (To grasp the potential, explore the use of ChatGPT prompts.)

 <img src="https://res.cloudinary.com/icecloud7/image/upload/v1672556183/SignalFox/chatgpt-json-file_j8nymj.png" />